This sweet and tangy watermelon rind relish makes good use of food waste that would otherwise end up in the compost.

 A couple of years ago I made a fabulous relish with my surplus zucchini.
 It was a sweet relish, very much like the Del Monte hamburger relish I grew up with.
 I’d been having a hard time finding hamburger relish in stores, so I decided to try making it at home.
 It was a hit.
-We used it on hamburgers (of course) but also in egg salad and potato salad to really add a nice flavor.
+We used it on hamburgers (of course) but also added it to egg salad and potato salad to really add a nice flavor.

 Unfortunately, my squash crop hasn’t done very well this year, and I’ve been so sad to not have zucchini to make more of this delicious relish.
 Yesterday, my son brought home a watermelon, and as I was cutting it I thought about making watermelon rind pickles.
+[Go here to read about growing your own watermelon.]

 I’ve never even had watermelon rind pickles, but it seemed like a great way to eliminate waste, so I cut the rind into pieces.
 As I set them aside I had a wicked crazy wonderful idea: watermelon rinds might make a great substitute for zucchini in my beloved relish.

 Important: This is not scary.
 It took me about an hour to make 3 pints of relish.
 If you know how to operate a stove and chop veggies, you’re good to go.

 Canning is an excellent way to preserve food for the pantry, but there are some important safety considerations to keep in mind.